-COAST hates bailouts.
-So how are they going to like it when gas hits $8/gallon and we’re forced to bail out Americans who live in remote exurbs and drive for every small errand?
+COAST claims to hate bailouts.
+So how are they going to like it when gas hits $8/gallon and we’re forced to bail out Americans who live in remote exurbs and drive for every errand?

-We need to focus on our cities again.
-We need to build mixed-use neighborhoods where people can walk from home to a convenience store, a dry cleaner, a restaurant, or maybe even their office.
-We need to build reliable, desirable mass transit that allows people to live without cars.
+We need to focus on urban neighborhoods again.
+We need to build mixed-use neighborhoods where people can walk from home to a convenience store, a dry cleaner, a restaurant, and maybe even their office.
+We need to build reliable mass transit that allows people to live without cars.

-Like living in the suburbs?
-Like owning a car?
-Fine!
-Go ahead.
+If you prefer living in the suburbs and owning a car, that’s fine.
 No one will force you to move to the city and give up your lifestyle.
 But give those of us who prefer city life a chance.
-You’ll still benefit from reduced congestion on the highways, reduced gas prices due to lower demand, and a vibrant city that will have positive effects on the entire region.
+You’ll still benefit from reduced congestion on the highways, reduced gas prices due to lower demand, and a vibrant urban core that will have positive effects on the entire region.

 And, one more thing.
 Driving a car isn’t exactly freedom.
 It’s a commitment to car payments, insurance premiums, parking and maintenance costs, fuel, and a handful of indirect costs.
 Freedom is rail transpiration that allows you to do something productive (read a book, work on your laptop, or even sleep) instead of staring at the road for your entire commute.